Killing of Robert Delgado: Investigation

 On April 23, 2021, Delgado's family asked Oregon Governor Kate Brown, Oregon Attorney General Ellen Rosenblum, and Multnomah County District Attorney Mike Schmidt to appoint a special prosecutor to the criminal investigation of Officer DeLong.
 That request was joined by community organizations including the Oregon Justice Resource Center, the Mental Health Association of Portland, and the ACLU of Oregon.
 Other organizations, such as the Mental Health Alliance were outraged by the killing.
 On the afternoon of April 23, the Delgado family was joined by over 200 community members for a peaceful memorial gathering at Lents Park.

 Also on April 23, the police bureau denied a media request for an un-redacted version of the 18 minute 911 audio.
 Schmidt affirmed the PPB denial saying that, as of May 25, releasing the audio was premature.

 On April 27, Portland Police chief Chuck Lovell said the Bureau would cooperate with any review of the deadly shooting, including a special prosecutor appointed by the state's attorney general.

 On April 28, Rosenblum and Schmidt announced there would be a joint investigation into the death of Delgado.

 Grand jury

-On September 24, 2021, a Multnomah County grand jury announced it did not find enough evidence to charge Delong with any crime in relation to shooting Delgado.
+On September 24, 2021, a Multnomah County grand jury announced it did not find enough evidence to charge DeLong with any crime in relation to shooting Delgado.
 The officer testified he saw Delgado holding a pistol, which turned out to be a replica with an orange tip.

 Delgado's daughter was quoted, "There is no part of us that is really surprised.
 This wasn't a thorough investigation.
 It can never be when people are investigating their own people.
 There's just not questions being asked."

-Transcripts from three days of the Delgado / Delong grand jury were released November 13, 2021.
+Transcripts from three days of the Delgado / DeLong grand jury were released November 13, 2021.
 Witnesses described Delgado acting erratically and becoming more agitated and incoherent after police arrived.
 In the transcript, members of Robert Delgado's family said they intend to commission their own investigation of the shooting and called Portland's mental health system dysfunctional.

+Civil Suit

+On April 11, 2023 attorneys from the Oregon Justice Resource Center filed a civil suit on behalf of Delgado's family against the City of Portland, DeLong, and five other unnamed city employees.